Andres Serrano: Career

 Serrano's series Objects of Desire, from the early 1990s, features close-ups of firearms, photographed at the Slidell, Louisiana home of artist Blake Nelson Boyd.
 Included is a shot, against a glowing orange background, down the barrel of a loaded .45 revolver (belonging to Boyd's grandfather) that was used by Jonas Mekas for the cover of the April–May–June 2007 Anthology Film Archives catalog.

 Critical reception of Serrano's work has been mixed.
 In a 1989 New York Times review, critic Michael Brenson responded to Serrano's series of Cibachrome photographs of iconic objects submerged in bodily fluids: "You cannot consider the content of Mr. Serrano's work without considering his attitude toward photography.
 It is the photograph that breaks through convention, that makes the search possible and that enables the artist to sort out what he likes and does not like in religion and art.
 It is the photograph that becomes the vessel of transformation and revelation.
 The photograph then becomes an icon that, for Mr. Serrano, replaces the false icons in his work.
 The photograph is clean and purified, the reliquary or shrine in which he clearly believes that the word about the body can be stored and spread."
 Reviewing later work in 2001, Guardian art critic Adrian Searle was not impressed: he found that Serrano's photos were "far more about being lurid than anything else...
 In the end, the show is all surface, and looking for hidden depths does no good."
 Continuing his use of biological matter, more recent work of Serrano's uses feces as a medium.

-Serrano's work Blood and Semen III is used as the cover of heavy metal band Metallica's album Load, while "Piss and Blood" is used on Reload.
+Serrano's work Blood and Semen III is used as the cover of heavy metal band Metallica's album Load (1996), while Piss and Blood is used on Reload (1997).
+The band's guitarist Kirk Hammett learned of Serrano's work after purchasing an art book of his titled Body and Soul from the San Francisco Museum of Modern Art.
+Serrano had known of Metallica but was unaware of their music.
+He appreciated the collaboration and believed it would help expand his audience.
 Serrano also directed a video for industrial metal group Godflesh, "Crush My Soul".

 In 2008, Serrano's piece The Interpretation of Dreams (White Nigger) was selected to participate in The Renaissance Society's group exhibit, "Black Is, Black Ain't".